gsuuon/model.nvim/README.md

 # 🧠 llm.nvim

-Use LLM's in Neovim.
-Build editor integrated prompts and customize your LLM workflow.
-This plugin comes with some starter prompts out of the box but it's designed for those who want to customize their prompts, experiment with multiple providers or use local LLM's.
-All prompts are in lua and can be instantly-reloaded.
+Use LLM's in Neovim for completions or chat.
+Build prompts programatically with lua.
+Designed for those who want to customize their prompts, experiment with multiple providers or use local LLM's.

 https://user-images.githubusercontent.com/6422188/233238173-a3dcea16-9948-4e7c-a419-eeec04cb7e99.mp4